YouTube SEO: Increase Your Video Discoverability

 Closed Captions/Subtitles | These help with accessibility, and YouTube also uses them to better understand your video’s content. |

-Think of your video title like a handshake.
-It’s the first thing people see, and just like in real life, that first impression can make or break the interaction.
-You want it to be clear, engaging, and full of the right keywords.
-If your title is too vague, it’s like inviting someone into your house without telling them what it’s about.
+Your video title is like a handshake.
+It’s the first thing that people are going to see, and just like in real life, first impressions can make or break the interaction.
+You want it to be simple, interesting and in the right keywords.
+If your title is overly vague, it’s like you’re inviting someone to a party at your house but not describing the party at all.

-I remember when I first started uploading videos, I used really fun, catchy titles like “The Best Cake Ever!”
-But then I realized that, while cute, it didn’t really help people find my video.
-I wasn’t using keywords that people were actually searching for, like “How to Bake a Moist Chocolate Cake”.
-Once I started adding targeted keywords, my video’s performance skyrocketed.
+I vaguely remember when I initially started posting videos: I made fun and catchy titles like “The Best Cake Ever!
+But then I felt, although cute, it didn’t actually help people discover my video.
+I was not using search-terms that people were actually looking for, such as “How to Bake a Moist Chocolate Cake”.
+As soon as I added the right seo keywords, the performance of my video went through the roof!

-A great rule of thumb is to use your main keyword early in the title while keeping it natural.
-For example, instead of “How to Bake a Cake for Beginners”, you might try “Easy Moist Chocolate Cake Recipe for Beginners”.
-Short, sweet, and straight to the point.
+A good rule of thumb is to place your primary keyword towards the front of the title, but keep it natural sounding.
+Instead of “How to Bake a Cake for Beginners”, maybe try “Easy Moist Chocolate Cake Recipe for Beginners”.
+I guess I’ll keep it just as short and sweet.

-Now that you’ve nailed your title, let’s talk about the description.
-The description gives you the chance to expand on your video’s content.
-It’s where you can add more detail about what the video is about, sprinkle in a few more keywords, and let both YouTube and your viewers know what to expect.
+Now that you’ve mastered your title, let’s work on the description.
+The description allows you to provide more detail about the content of your video.
+It’s where you get to add a little more detail on what the video is about, add in a couple more keywords, and tell both YouTube, and your viewers, what they should be expecting.

-Here’s a pro tip: Don’t just stuff keywords into your description—make it flow naturally.
-You want to sound like a human, not a robot trying to game the system.
+Pro tip: Don’t keyword stuff your description, let it flow naturally.
+You want to sound like a person, not a computer trying to game the system.
 I learned this the hard way.
-At first, I would overload my description with as many keywords as I could think of.
-It didn’t help my ranking, and it definitely didn’t engage my audience.
+Initially, my description was stuffed with as many keywords as I could think of.
+It did not improve my ranking, nor did it capture my audience.

-When I first started, I wasn’t sure how many tags to use, so I just went with a handful.
-But after doing more research, I realized that using a mix of broad and specific tags was the key.
-For example, if your video is about baking a cake, you might use tags like “baking,” “moist chocolate cake,” “easy baking recipes,” and “beginner cake recipe.”
+At first, I wasn’t sure how many tags to include, so I opted for a few.
+However, with a little more research, I discovered that a combination of broad and specific tags was the winner.
+So if you have a video on how to bake a cake, for example, your tags might be “baking,” “moist chocolate cake,” “easy baking recipes,” and “beginner cake recipe.”

 Thumbnails: Your Visual Hook

-Here’s another tip: Keep it simple.
-Too much text or too many elements can make it cluttered.
-Aim for a clean, simple design with a focal point that speaks to the video’s core message.
+Here’s another piece of advice: Make it simple.
+Too much text, too many elements can create clutter.
+Write a simple, clean design with a spotlight that relates to the essence of the video.

-It’s not just about asking for likes and comments, though.
-You also want to encourage your viewers to watch longer.
-The longer people stay on your video, the better it is for your SEO ranking.
-And one of the best ways to keep people watching is by making your content engaging and well-paced.
+And it’s not only a matter of telling you to ask for likes and comments.
+You also want to give your viewers a reason to stick around.
+The more time someone spends upon watching your video, the more SEO ranking you will get.
+And one of the best ways to keep people viewing is to make your content engaging and well paced.

 Adding closed captions or subtitles to your videos is a simple way to improve your SEO.
 Not only does it make your content accessible to a wider audience—including those who are hard of hearing or speak different languages—but it also gives YouTube more data to help rank your video.
 When I started adding captions to my videos, I noticed that they didn’t just help with accessibility; they also helped with search visibility.